My Dog Killed A Bird, What Do I Do?

 Dogs like to kill birds because of the thrill of the chase, catch, and final kill.
 It’s instinctive stuff that is wired in their DNA.

 You can distract your dog from bird hunting with something else to divert their attention.
 Give them something like a toy or a piece of meat on a string.
 You can quickly start the game up and get the dog to run after you instead.
-This will be much interesting for your furry friend as there is a reward at the end of the line.
+This will be very interesting for your furry friend as there is a reward at the end of the line.

 Distract your dog with a vocal command

 Try to train your dog to respond to your voice command.
-Familiarize it with the word “Come” and “Leave.”
+Familiarize it with the words “Come” and “Leave.”
 Using this command, train your dog to come and walk along with you and drop whatever it is holding.

-Vocal commands literally stop your dog dead in its tracks.
+Vocal commands stop your dog dead in its tracks.
 Once trained, your dog will stop chasing the bird, turn back, and then come back to you.
 Try using it to stop your dog from killing a bird next time the chase starts.

 Distract your dog with noise aversion